LucasCossard/WSPP_Projectppchem/README.md

 f.predict_logS_csv(csv_file_path)
 ```

-If you need help you can use the following function
+If you need help you can use the following function:
 ```
 f.help()
 ```